MarcinKilarski/Website-Audit/web-performance.md

 Server-side caching enables you to save your static pages locally by placing those previously requested in temporary storage.
 This way they can be quickly accessed and sent to a user.

 Content Management Systems (CMS) such as WordPress and e-commerce servers like Magento keep each of your pages in multiple small modules.
 Each time a page is requested, these platforms begins assembling the most up to date version of your page and sends it to the user.
-This has many advantages, but also slows down the time in which the page arrives in the user’s browser.
+This has many advantages, but also slows down the time in which the page arrives in the user's browser.

 After configuring the disk caching, your server will store pre-generated pages on its hard drive, ready to be sent to the user, instead of assembling them each time a person wants to visit them.